RGalluzzo/800-63A-ImplGuide/3_Attributes and Evidence.md

 # Attributes and Evidence

-Beside the information provided by the applicant –-please note that the word “information” here is intended to convey information provided in the content of an evidence document, and not solely knowledge or the applicant’s say-so, which alone is not sufficient for proofing—-, proofing can also require evidence from an applicant as dictated by the requirements of the CSP.

-Once the identity assurance level for a system or subsystem has been selected, the CSP can determine the attributes and identity evidence required to satisfy their use case.
+Once the identity assurance level for a system or subsystem has been selected, the agencies determine the attributes and identity evidence required to satisfy their use case.

 The first step to proof an individual is to collect the core attributes necessary to establish a unique representation of the individual’s identity for use during the proofing process.
-The core attributes, regardless of IAL, should be collected in accordance with the requirements identified in SP800-63A.
-The collection of these core attributes is intended to help the CSP resolve applicants to a single unique entity and to enable the appropriate level of verification and validation to support system risk and meet IAL requirements.
+The collection of these core attributes is intended to help resolve applicants to a single unique entity and to enable the appropriate level of verification and validation to support system risk and meet IAL requirements.
 Some commonly used core attributes are name, date of birth, address, phone number and e-mail address.

-There should be a good balance between executing the proofing process and minimizing the burden on the applicant.

-Submitting evidence in multiple stages can become burdensome for an applicant.
-It is important to consider collecting the appropriate evidence up-front to avoid requiring the user to perform multiple interactions in order to establish an account.
+Identity evidence comprises physcial or digital artifacts used by a subscriber to prove the real-world existence of a claimed identity.
+Provided evidence must contain features that support both validation (confirmed to be genuine and accurate) and verification (demonstrated to associated with the subscriber) at the appropriate strengths for a defined use case.

-It is ultimately up to the CSP or agency to determine which biographic information to collect about an applicant.
-CSPs should take caution in collecting and utilizing a minimally required set of attributes and store attributes on a strictly need-to-know basis.
+It is ultimately up to the agency to determine which biographic information to collect about an applicant to meet idetntity resolution needs.
+Caution should be taken in collecting, utilizing, and storing a minimally required set of attributes.
+Furthermore, in accordance with requirements in 800-63A, notice must be provided to users about what information is collected, why it is collected, and what will be done with it.

 ## Types of Evidence

 Table 2 provides examples of evidence from each category of strength defined in the aforementioned identity evidence quality table in 800-63A.

 | **Strength** | **Qualities of Identity Evidence** | **Examples** |